JoacimLord/The-Luna-Framework/README.md

 	//Sets the master volume with an integer.
 0 is silent, 1 is "max" engine.SetMasterVolume(value);

-	//Play a .wav file from source, plays once engine.PlayAudioFromFile("filepath");
+	//Play a .wav file from source, plays once (uses miniaudios ma_engine) engine.PlayAudioFromFile("filepath");

-	//Play a .wav file from source, loops engine.PlayAudioWithLooping("filepath");
+	//Play a .wav file from source, loops (uses miniaudios ma_device) engine.PlayAudioWithLooping("filepath");

-	//Add a single const char* filePath to a sound file to an unordered map with a specified key engine.AddSoundToMap(key, value);
+	//Add a single const char* filePath to a sound file to an unordered map with a specified key.
+WIP. engine.AddSoundToMap(key, value);

-	//Retrieves a const char* value with a specified key engine.GetSoundFromMap(key);
+	//Retrieves a const char* value with a specified key.
+WIP. engine.GetSoundFromMap(key);
 ```